 Stony Brook University Hospital is the “parent” teaching hospital, and in addition to rotations here, our vascular residents and fellows also do rotations at the Northport VA Medical Center and Winthrop–University Hospital (George L. Hines, MD, is chief of vascular surgery at Winthrop, and our residency site director there).

-Stony Brook's Vascular and Endovascular Surgery Division has 10 full-time vascular surgery faculty members: Apostolos K. Tassiopoulos, MD, chief of vascular and endovascular surgery; Mohsen Bannazadeh, MD; Antonios P. Gasparis, MD, medical director of the Non-Invasive Vascular Laboratory; Angela A. Kokkosis, MD, director of carotid interventions; George J. Koullias, MD, PhD; Nicos Labropoulos, PhD, director of the Non-Invasive Vascular Laboratory; David S. Landau, MD; Shang A. Loh, MD, program director of the vascular surgery residency.
+Stony Brook's Vascular and Endovascular Surgery Division has 10 full-time vascular surgery faculty members: Apostolos K. Tassiopoulos, MD, interim chair and chief of vascular and endovascular surgery; Mohsen Bannazadeh, MD, program director of the vascular surgery fellowship and director of the Limb Salvage Center; Antonios P. Gasparis, MD, medical director of the Non-Invasive Vascular Laboratory; Angela A. Kokkosis, MD, program director of the vascular surgery residency and director of carotid interventions; George J. Koullias, MD, PhD; Nicos Labropoulos, PhD, director of the Non-Invasive Vascular Laboratory; David S. Landau, MD .

 Our vascular surgery faculty have broad expertise in the entire spectrum of vascular and endovascular surgical procedures.
 In addition, they maintain a high level of scholarly activity; see selected faculty publications (2000–).

-Our Surgical Skills Center, under the direction of Dr. Tassiopoulos, is a state-of-the-art facility designed and equipped to enable residents to gain simulation training.
-Established in 2010, the center is an ideal environment for advanced surgical education that provides opportunities for engagement in surgical activities, for pre-surgical planning, and for drop-in practice.
+Our Surgical Simulation Lab- the center is an ideal environment for advanced surgical education that provides opportunities for engagement in surgical activities, for pre-surgical planning, and for drop-in practice.

 Our graduating vascular residents and vascular fellows in the past three years have finished their training with over 600 vascular interventions that spanned the entire spectrum of open and endovascular procedures.